SingularInversions/FaceGenBaseLibrary/README.md

 * Emphasis on clear, correct code rather than premature optimization.
 * Functional and declarative design in as much as makes sense for C++.
-  * eg. Use of boost::function instead of class interfaces.
+  * Extensive use of return value elision.
+  * Declarative GUI layout, declarative dependency graph for computations.
-* Minimal OOP-sfucation; Some member functions and constructors, few private members, no inheritance.
+* Minimal OOP-sfucation; Some member functions and constructors, few private members or inheritance.
+  * Prefer boost::function and boost::bind to abstract class interface.
 * Templates are used when they provide clear benefit.
-  * RAII is used throughout.
+  * RAII used throughout.
   * Avoid complex template metaprogramming.
 * Compiles on all platforms out of the box.
 No install scripts or special make packages required.
 * Different compiler / configuration object files are kept in different directories for fast switching while developing.